Raphael-Boichot/The-TinyGB-Printer/README.md

 - Support for the SD card in mofosyne code added.

 ## How do I want it to work ?
-- boot without pressing pushbutton: margin mode (green LED), an image is closed automatically when a margin is detected;
+- boot without pressing pushbutton: margin mode (green LED), an image is closed automatically when an after margin is detected;
 - boot while pressing pushbutton: idle mode (blue LED), an image is closed only when you press the pushbutton.
 Pressing the pushbutton is like tearing paper;
 - red led at boot: the device has general SD failure or no SD card, it can only work with the USB port, but works nevertheless (ot not, have to see).